SDOH Slider

 Using a social determinants of health and health equity framework shows the many factors that impact health outcomes.
 This broader view of what drives health can expand our understanding of health-related issues and possible solutions.

 In the Bay Area Regional Health Inequities Initiative (BARHII) model, the social determinants of health can be shown as upstream causes (social inequities, institutional power, living conditions) that ultimately impact downstream outcomes (risk behaviors, disease and injury, mortality).
 The model presents the relationship between structural determinants of health, social determinants of health, health behaviors, and health outcomes.
 Using a model like BARHII can help you identify additional data needs and understand many of the factors that contribute to overall health in a neighborhood.
-For example, the NHP Health Outcome and Care reports provide health system and some sociodemographic data, but data on institutions (e.g. school, non-profits) are not available in the reports.
+For example, the NHP Health Outcomes and Care Reports provide health system and some sociodemographic data, but data on institutions (e.g. school, non-profits) are not available in the reports.
 Depending upon the health priority you are trying to address, you may want to seek out additional data to use in combination with NHP data reports.
 For additional considerations, see the Connecting to Other Data section below.

-Example of Using Reports for Action
+Examples of Using Reports for SDoH